 Environmental Design

 Durham College retained Decanthropy to reimagine interior decoration and design education for our future world.
-The exciting project will seek to restate the value of design within an established educational framework to drive change and innovation.
+The exciting 2-Year Program project launches in FALL 2025 and will seek to restate the value of design within an established educational framework to drive change and innovation.

 Client: Durham College